 Android and iOS eCPM Rates

-Let’s switch gears and talk about eCPM rates for major advertising networks.
-To clarify eCPM term, the difference between CPM and eCPM is that CPM (stands for cost-per-mile or a cost of 1,000 impressions) defines how much ad impressions are valued before an ad campaign takes place.
-On the other hand, eCPM is calculated by advertisers after ad campaign is finished and regardless of what buying model was used – CPM, CPC, CPA.
+The difference between CPM and eCPM is that CPM (stands for cost-per-mile or a cost of 1,000 impressions) defines how much ad impressions are valued before an ad campaign takes place.
+On the other hand, eCPM is calculated by advertisers after ad campaign is finished and regardless of what buying model was used – CPM, CPC, CPA to get a holistic view on their ad budget spend efficiency.
 Due to some over- or under delivery by the ad network or the publisher, an eCPM price may vary from a CPM rate.

-Mobile advertising market is mature and has been one of a major sources of digital publishers revenue, as well as instrumental for advertisers to reach their audiences.
+Mobile advertising market is mature and has been one of the major sources of digital publishers revenue, as well as instrumental for advertisers to reach their audiences.
 Mobile ad spendings have been substantially growing over a period of the last five years and will continue to grow as mobile continues to conquer more and more businesses worldwide.

 Mobile ad eCPM rates vary by industry, mobile OS, geo location and specific mobile ad network.
 Between Android and iOS mobile platforms, the latter tends to generate more income for publishers.